jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 And that's as much configuration as you need to do.
 Next, your app is ready to be pushed out onto Bluemix.

 Remember the build you requested a few moments ago?
-Click on it, and drag it onto the *dev* space you just configured.
+Click on it, and drag it onto the stage you just configured.

 ![Dragging to deploy][49]